-We have submitted a Phase III clinical trial protocol to the FDA and are currently starting a Phase III study, for which we intend to enroll first patients around mid 2023.
+We have submitted a Phase III clinical trial protocol to the FDA, We expect to begin enrolling patients in such Phase III study in mid-2023.

 Vilobelimab for the treatment of critically ill, invasively mechanically ventilated COVID-19 patients

 Severe COVID-19 is characterized by severe lung inflammation and activation of coagulation, frequently necessitating mechanical ventilation while the patient is in the intensive care unit.
 Mortality and morbidity rates are high among critically ill, invasively mechanically ventilated patients with COVID-19, despite the established broad use of corticosteroids and other anti-inflammatory agents.
 Poor disease outcomes have been associated with activation of the complement system, specifically the C5a/C5aR axis.
 Experimental studies in other viral lung diseases have shown that C5a is a potent anaphylatoxin, attracting neutrophils and monocytes to the site of infection that causes tissue damage, endothelialitis, and micro- thrombosis.
 Mice studies also showed that blockade of the C5a/C5aR1 molecular signaling axis limits the infiltration of myeloid cells in damaged organs and prevents excessive lung inflammation and endothelialitis.